XIAYM-gh/XIAYM-gh/README.md

 > Still longing to muse on cosmos and skies, or pebbles in the sand—the tides of life.
+> Would you still—with candid smile—embrace my absurd for a while?
 >
 > Excerpted from *[Devotion](https://music.youtube.com/watch?v=sSQKl7rBTWQ&list=RDAMVMsSQKl7rBTWQ)*